-Windows 10 makes it much easier to fix issues that you may be having with the operating system.
+Windows 10 makes it much easier to fix issues that you may be having with the operating system than versions past ever did.
 The trick is knowing where to begin trying to diagnose the problem you are having.
 If the problem seems to be happening not long after you notice a software update, you could try solving the problem by learning what it takes to uninstall that update.
 The Settings application offers a few good things for that, such as the chance to roll back the recently installed build numbers from the Recovery section of the Settings app, installing Microsoft’s Show or Hide Updates tool from their website, or uninstalling the particular update directly from the Settings app as well.
 Anything that is related to the hard drive can be fixed by checking the drive for errors.
 If those options didn’t work out, then you could always try running a scan with your built-in Windows Defender antivirus and see if that helps.

 Another feature that Windows 10 has in its arsenal for helping you fix computer problems is System Restore.
 System Restore has been around for a long time in Windows versions, and it’s hopefully going to remain around for years to come.
 There’s chatter that Microsoft has plans to get rid of it, partially because it takes up too much disk space and because backing up is now easier and using one of the other methods for recovering or uninstalling is now possible too.